cap-js/mcp-server/README.md

 - _How do I add columns to a select statement in CAP Node.js?_

 > [!NOTE]
 > This project is in alpha state.
-Do not use for production code.
+Don't use it for production code.

 ## Available Tools